 "Eat food...Mostly plants" ----Michael Pollan

-When I began to convert my recipes the timing couldn't be better.
+As I began to convert my recipes, the timing couldn't be better.
 New ingredients began to emerge in the marketplace in response to a growing demand for more vegan and sustainable products.
 Ancient grains were available as flours - millet, oats, quinoa.
 Seeds and grains transformed into creamy dairy-free plant milks.
 Coconut took unexpected forms such as yogurt, butter, cheese, flour, sugar and even vinegar.
 At Flourish, beans and legumes became cornerstone ingredients in our soy and nut-free kitchen that crossed between sweet and savory.
-As an egg and nut replacer, beans and even bean water (aquafaba) provided nutrition and structure vital to baked goods.
-And, beans require less irrigation unlike water-intensive nut and soy crops.
+As an egg and nut replacement, beans and even bean water (aquafaba) provided nutrition and structure vital to baked goods.
+An added benefit, beans require less irrigation unlike water-intensive nut and soy crops.

-Adopting a vegan approach in our kitchen, it turns out, was not sacrificing anything in terms of taste, flavor, or performance; but acquiring a deeper understanding of ingredients and how to use them.
+Adopting a vegan approach in my kitchen, it turns out, was not sacrificing anything in terms of taste, flavor, or performance; but acquiring a deeper understanding of ingredients and how to use them.